 People affected by mental illness have higher rates of other serious health conditions

-Two-thirds of deaths are caused by chronic diseases that can be prevented or better managed.
+More than 7 out of 10 deaths are caused by chronic diseases that can be prevented or better managed.
 And these diseases impact people with serious mental illness at alarming rates.

 - People with depression have a 40% higher risk of developing cardiovascular and metabolic diseases than the general population.